SpideySpidery/docs.micore.smp/README.md

 </details>

+This is just a glimpse of what this smp has to offer.
+With countless additional features and hidden surprises, there’s always something new to discover.

+We are committed to delivering a dynamic and engaging experience, with regular updates and enhancements to ensure the server continues to evolve.

 ## Mods (Client-Side) & Resource Pack

 These client-side mods and texture packs are **not included on the server** but are **suggested for the best gameplay experience**.
 Their use is entirely optional.